Skip to content

 What is ForgeKit?

 ForgeKit is a CLI tool that scaffolds production-ready projects in seconds.
 One command gives you a fully wired project with the right stack, Dockerfile, CI/CD pipeline, and environment config already set up.
+Nothing is left as a placeholder; every file is real and runnable from the first scaffold.

 Is ForgeKit free?